shreyashinde561/shreya-food-delivery-app/README.md

 - [Contact](#contact)

 ## 📊 Introduction
-This is a full-stack food ordering web application built using the MERN stack (MongoDB, Express, React, Node.js).
-The application consists of a customer-facing app for ordering food and an admin app for managing orders, menu items, and more.
+This is a full-stack food delivery web application developed by Shreya Shinde using the MERN stack.
+It allows users to browse food items, place orders, and manage their accounts with secure authentication.
 ## 🚀 Features
 - User authentication and authorization
 - Browse food items